 This standard extends the Topic framework defined in the [WS-Topics] specification.
-Section 9.7.1 describes an ONVIF Topic Namespace, which should be taken as a basis for vendor specific topics.
-The Appendix 0 shows typical examples for such extensions.
+Section 9.7.1 describes an ONVIF Topic Namespace.
 Section 9.7.2 defines an interface to topic properties.
 This interface shall be implemented by an ONVIF compliant device.
 Section 9.7.3 incorporates the Message Description Language defined in section 9.5.4 into the TopicSet structure.
 All topics grown from the ONVIF Topic Namespace describes the type of a topic according to section 9.7.3.
-Section 9.7.3 defines the Topic Expression Dialects which are supported by a device.
+This section also defines the Topic Expression Dialects to be supported by a device.